The weekly events column of the News section.

 The Simon Ciaccio Trio recently began playing at About Last Knife, located inside Arlo Chicago at 168 N. Michigan Ave.
 A free 6 to 8:30 p.m.
 April 10 showtime is available for those looking for dinner and a show to cap off a Thursday night.

-• Hunter Minné wrote his first article for The Phoenix during just his first week as a first-year at Loyola.
-Now in his third-year on staff and second as a Deputy News Editor, the Atlanta-native is studying journalism, political science and environmental communication alongside his work at the paper.
+Hunter Minné wrote his first article for The Phoenix during just his first week as a first-year at Loyola.
+Now in his fourth-year on staff, the Atlanta-native staff writer is studying journalism, political science and environmental communication alongside his work at the paper.
 For fun he yells at geese.

-• Lilli Malone is the News Editor of The Phoenix and has written for the paper since the first week of her first-year.
-She is studying journalism, criminal justice and political science, is on the board of SPJ Loyola and was previously the deputy news editor of The Phoenix.
-She has worked as a Breaking News Correspondent for The Daily Herald, and has interned at Block Club Chicago, Quotable Magazine, and UCLA.
-Originally from Columbus, Ohio, Malone enjoys traveling, reading, and telling the stories of Loyola and Rogers Park community members.
+Lilli Malone, a senior, is the Editor-in-Chief of The Phoenix and has written for the paper since the first week of her freshman year.
+She is studying journalism, criminal justice and political science.
+She was previously on the news team of The Phoenix and has contributed to local newspapers such as The Daily Herald and Block Club Chicago.
+Originally from Columbus, Ohio, Malone enjoys staring longingly out over Lake Michigan and pigeon-watching with her roommates.